ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 ## Ciphersuite Registration

-This specification registers a number of ciphersuites for use with HPKE.
+This specification registers a number of JOSE-HPKE algorithms/ciphersuites.
 A ciphersuite is a group of algorithms, often sharing component algorithms such as hash functions, targeting a security level.
-An HPKE ciphersuite, is composed of the following choices:
+A JOSE-HPKE algorithm is composed of the following choices:

-- HPKE Mode
 - KEM Algorithm
 - KDF Algorithm
 - AEAD Algorithm